Who has the right to work in the UK?

 - passport with a valid visa or stamp inside

-- Biometric Residence Permit issued by the UK government
+- Biometric Residence Permit (BRP) issued by the UK government

-Common types of visa for working in the UK
+6 types of visas for working in the UK

 - make a specified minimum salary